SiriusDecisions: Are You Data Driven or Data Deluded?

 For B2B marketing and sales executives, the question isn’t about whether they’ll invest in predictive analytics in 2016, but rather how to do so intelligently and in a way that fits with the needs of their organization.
 Building a data-driven, revenue engine starts with an understanding of your organization’s current level of analytics proficiency.

 This is where the SiriusDecisions Analytics Proficiency Assessment Model comes in.
 The model summarized below will help you understand where your organization is technologically and culturally and what changes and investments are necessary.
-You can take the self-assessment now or read on for a sneak peek at the 5 essential criteria you should rate your company’s proficiencies against.
+Read on for a sneak peek at the 5 essential criteria you should rate your company’s proficiencies against.
 Once armed with this information, you can evolve your organization’s use of analytics, moving beyond simple measurement and reporting, to exploratory and predictive analytics capable of guiding strategy and execution.

 - Planning for Analytics Success